Study Team Members

 The DICER1 study has been at the forefront of an exciting interdisciplinary collaboration, leading to new discoveries and insights in the causes and importance of early interventions for DICER1-related disorders.
 The NCI team and our collaborators meet monthly via WebEx to discuss new findings and patient study updates.
 Our collaboration extends across the country and includes the following people:

-Kris Ann Schultz, M.D., is a pediatric oncologist at Children’s Minnesota with a special interest in ovarian and testicular tumors.
+Dr. Schultz is a pediatric oncologist at Children’s Minnesota with a special interest in ovarian and testicular tumors.
 She is the Director of the International Pleuropulmonary Blastoma/DICER1 Registry

-Ashley Hill, M.D., is chief of Pathology at Children’s National Medical Center.
+Dr. Hill is chief of Pathology at Children’s National Medical Center.
 She led the study team credited with discovering variants in the DICER1 gene that can cause PPB and related tumors.

-Yoav Messinger, M.D., is a pediatric oncologist at Children’s Minnesota with many years of experience treating children with PPB.
+Dr. Messinger is a pediatric oncologist at Children’s Minnesota with many years of experience treating children with PPB.

-Louis “Pepper” Dehner, M.D., is a world-renowned pathologist at Washington University in St. Louis and was the first to characterize PPB in 1988.
+Dr. Dehner is a world-renowned pathologist at Washington University in St. Louis and was the first to characterize PPB in 1988.